 Shortly after the disaster, a Flood Prevention Committee was formed to study flood control methods.
 From this effort, the Miami Conservancy District was born.
 It provided the first regionally coordinated flood control system in the U.S., benefiting a 9-county region.
 Five huge dry dams were constructed, each impounding water only when rainfall in the watershed upstream of the dam exceeds the capacity of the river channel downstream of the dam.

-1. During flooding, the excess water builds up behind the dam in an area called a retardation basin.
-The outlet discharges only as much flow as it is designed to release, gradually draining the retard basing until empty.
+- During flooding, the excess water builds up behind the dam in an area called a retarding basin.
+The outlet discharges only as much flow as it is designed to release, gradually draining the retarding basin until empty.
 No effort is made in the system to effect permanent water storage or to produce power during water discharge.